Back

 Gabriel Greening

-Many organisations have formed sustainability agendas but have disparate data sets, with limited data and analytics capability to report, manage, and forecast carbon emissions to support day-to-day decision making.
+Many organizations have formed sustainability agendas but have disparate data sets, with limited data and analytics capability to report, manage, and forecast carbon emissions to support day-to-day decision making.
 This is echoed by a recent NatWest study, which showed that 87% of SMEs are unaware of their business’s total carbon emissions.

-Headline takeaways:
+Headline Takeaways:

 Data-driven sustainability is important because it instigates traceability, accountability, and objective decision-making.